Lifetime mortgages

 What are the criteria for a lifetime mortgage?

-• Be over 55 years old
+• Being at least 55 years old

 What risks are involved in lifetime mortgages?